IntelliTect/Coalesce/docs/stacks/agnostic/generation.md

 ### Vue

-An overview of the Vue stack can be found at [Vue Overview](/stacks/vue/overview.md).
+An overview of the Vue generated code can be found at [Vue Overview](/stacks/vue/overview.md).

 ### Knockout

-An overview of the Knockout stack can be found at [Knockout Overview](/stacks/ko/overview.md).
+An overview of the legacy Knockout stack can be found at [Knockout Overview](/stacks/ko/overview.md).